-Nearest GP Nearest hospital Nearest primary school Nearest secondary school Nearest employment Nearest retail centre Residential completions (net) within 30 minutes' public transport travel time 943 943 943 943 943 943 Percentage of total 100% 100% 100% 100% 100% 100%
+Nearest GP Nearest hospital Nearest primary school Nearest secondary school Nearest employment Nearest retail centre Residential completions (net) within 30 minutes' public transport travel time 812 811 812 812 812 812 Percentage of total 100% 100% 100% 100% 100% 100%

-The City of Oxford enjoys exceptionally good accessibility to local services by bus.
-Therefore, all new residential development has complied with the indicator set out above.
+As well as offering good opportunity for travel by train, by bicycle and on foot, Oxford enjoys exceptionally good accessibility to local services by bus.
+Therefore, all but one new dwelling completed has complied with the indicator set out above.
 It is expected that virtually all new development in Oxford will continue to comply with this indicator in the foreseeable future.